matteeyao/apprenticeship/cloud/mod/SAA-CO2/virtual-private-cloud/vpc-flow-logs.demo/README.md

 # Creating a Basic VPC and Associated Components in AWS

+> VPC **Flow logs** capture network flow information for a VPC, subnet, or network interfaces, and store it in the Amazon CloudWatch logs.
+Flow log data can help customers troubleshoot network issues.
+For example, to diagnose why specific traffic is not reaching an instance, which might be a result of overly restrictive security group rules.

+> **Host-based firewalls** are operating system firewalls that customers may enable on their own.
+These include built-in operating system capabilities, such as IP tables and Windows firewall, or third-party software that provides additional functionality such as deep packet inspection or network threat protection.
+Host-based security software works well w/ highly distributed and scalable application architectures since network packet inspection is distributed across the entire software fleet.

 ## Learning Objectives

 [ ] Create CloudWatch Log Group and VPC Flow Log to CloudWatch